-Council provides a network of roads, footpaths, bridges, signs, markers, streetlights and associated drainage systems.
+Council has provided a network of roads, footpaths, bridges, signs, markers, streetlights and associated drainage systems for 150 years.
 The roading activity is managed by Council's roading team, although the physical maintenance of the assets is externally contracted.

-Rural roads make up 95% of our network and form an important part of the export supply chain, with the main land uses within the Waimate District being dairy, pastoral farming and forestry.
+Rural roads make up 96% of our network and form an important part of the export supply chain, with the main land uses within the Waimate District being dairy, pastoral farming and forestry.